wedaa/LongTail-Log-Analysis/README.md

 as I am not going to make a -rebuild flag since I do not want this to be easy to be done.
 It's still dangerous.

-37) I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.

 38) DONE In sshd_config files.
 I need to make sure I disable ssh_keys as logins.

-39) I need to analyze ssh_keys as logins.

 40) DONE: Added "normalization" of data so I also report full stats that are from FULL days (24 hours) only.
 This way I do not include